 Proposed Changes to the 1999 ISDA Credit Derivatives Definitions

-Any or all of the following definitions and provisions may be incorporated into a document by wording in the document indicating that, or the extent to which, the document is subject to the 1999 ISDA Credit Derivatives Definitions (as published by the International Swaps and Derivatives Association, Inc. (the “Definitions”), as supplemented by this 2001 Supplement to the Credit Derivatives Definitions (the “Supplement”).
+Any or all of the following definitions and provisions may be incorporated into a document by wording in the document indicating that, or the extent to which, the document is subject to the 1999 ISDA Credit Derivatives Definitions (as published by the International Swaps and Derivatives Association, Inc.) (the “Definitions”), as supplemented by this 2001 Supplement to the Definitions (the “Supplement”).
 All definitions and provisions so incorporated in a document will be applicable to that document unless otherwise provided in that document, and all terms defined in this Supplement and used in any definition or provision that is incorporated by reference in a document will have the respective meanings set forth in this Supplement unless otherwise provided in that document.
 Any term used in a document will, when combined with the name of a party, have meaning in respect of the named party only.
-This Supplement is dated November___, 2001.

 By incorporating this Supplement in a document, no inference shall be made as to the interpretation of the “Not Contingent” Deliverable Obligation Characteristic in any other document in which this Supplement has not been incorporated.
+This Supplement is dated November___, 2001.

 The Definitions are hereby supplemented by amending Article II as follows: